 Most artists have utilized this method.
 For example, a stand-up comedian will start with his best joke and end with his second best joke.

-Likewise, you need to make best use of the initial moment when your prospect’s attention is at its peak.
-Also ensure that your information transitions are smooth.
+Likewise, you need to make the best use of the initial moment when your prospect’s attention is at its peak.
+Also, ensure that your information transitions are smooth.

 Include Graphical Demonstrations